Campaigning for institutional transparency, accountability and justice over four decades

 Okofa Hodasi

-The Monitoring Group (TMG) supported the family of Mr Hodasi: Akofa Fodasi 24- years- old and a Ghanian student was found hanging from a tree on 29th April 1998 in Frimley, Surrey.
+Akofa Hodasi, 24- years- old and a Ghanian student was found hanging from a tree on April 29, 1998 in Frimley, Surrey.
 An inquest into his death in September 1999 heard that three days before he died, Akofa and his friend Natham Evans were racially attacked, and that Natham needed 17 stitches.
 The attackers also told them “we know where you live, and next time we will shoot you”.
 Akofa was badly shaken by the attack and two days after reporting the incident to the police he was dead.
 The police told the inquest there was a possibility that Akofa was strung up and the inquest recorded an open verdict.

 Zahid Mubarek Family Campaign

-Nineteen-year -old Zahid Mubarek was killed at Feltham Youth Offending Institute, by Robert Stewart, 20, in the early hours of March 21 2000, five hours before he was due to be released after serving 40 days for handling stolen goods.
+Zahid Mubarek, 19, was killed at Feltham Youth Offending Institute, by Robert Stewart, 20, in the early hours of March 21, 2000, five hours before he was due to be released after serving 40 days for handling stolen goods.
 Stewart had been in custody almost constantly for three years and had a history of mental health problems, violence against fellow prisoners and disruption.
 He was on remand on a charge of sending racially motivated malicious communications, an offence under the Harassment Act.
 He wrote hundreds of racist letters in which he revered the killers of Stephen Lawrence, fantasised about planting nail bombs and predicted the murder of his cellmate.
 He had scrawled “KKK” on a board in his cell.
 But he was allocated the same cell as Zahid Mubarek.
-TMG supported the family throughout and resourced the family campaign for over a decade.
-This included meeting with the Minster for Home Affairs, Paul Boateng, to press for a public inquiry; attending the trial of Robert Stewart in October/November 2000; supporting the family during legal proceeding to establish the Public Inquiry and during the Inquiry itself.
+The Monitoring Group supported the family throughout and resourced the family campaign for over a decade.
+This included meeting with the Minster for Home Affairs, Paul Boateng, to press for a public inquiry, attending the trial of Robert Stewart in October/November 2000, supporting the family during the legal proceeding to establish the Public Inquiry and during the Inquiry itself.

 Sarfraz Najieb Support Group

-TMG was instrumental in supporting the Najeib family for over two years.
+The Monitoring Group was instrumental in supporting the Najeib family for over two years.
 In January 2000 Sarfraz Najieb stopped to watch a fight outside a Leeds nightclub.
-A white gang that included a number of prominent footballers, who then assaulted him, chased Safraz and his friends.
+A white gang that included a number of prominent footballers, assaulted him and chased Safraz and his friends.
 He suffered a broken leg, ribs and nose.
 Police made five arrests.
-The case led to two trials and resulted in the conviction of one of the footballer, Jonathan Woodgate.
+The case led to two trials and resulted in the conviction of the footballer, Jonathan Woodgate.

 Dover 58 Campaign

-For over a year, TMG organised support and campaigning activities for many relatives whose loved ones had died from suffocation in container in Dover, Calais.
+For over a year, The Monitoring Group organised support and campaigning activities for many relatives whose loved ones had died from suffocation in a container in Dover, Calais.

 Jason and Errol McGowan Family Campaign